UQ-RCC/pitschi-docs/userguide-pitschi.md

 > Please do not ...
 -->

-## Step 1: User registration in PPMS
+## Step 1: User registration in RIMS/PPMS

 > ### Prerequisite
 >
-> Please note that **it is compulsory to register yourself as a user in PPMS instrument booking system.**
+> Please note that **it is compulsory to register yourself as a user in RIMS/PPMS instrument booking system.**

-* Please make sure you are registered on PPMS instrument booking system.
+* Please make sure you are registered on RIMS/PPMS instrument booking system.
-* If you are already a PPMS user, please **go to Step 2**.
+* If you are already a RIMS/PPMS user, please **go to Step 2**.

-* If you are not a PPMS user, please complete user registration form https://au.ppms.info/uq-cmm/areq/?pf=2
+* If you are not a RIMS/PPMS user, please complete user registration form https://au.ppms.info/uq-cmm/areq/?pf=2

 <img width="700" alt="image" src="https://user-images.githubusercontent.com/42192079/123127393-9332f680-d48d-11eb-9aee-673bdfd03299.png">

-## Step 2: Book your session in PPMS
+## Step 2: Book your session in RIMS/PPMS

 > ### Prerequisite
-> Please note that **it is compulsory to book your session in PPMS instrument booking system.**
+> Please note that **it is compulsory to book your session in RIMS/PPMS instrument booking system.**

-1) Once your PPMS account is approved by CMM staff.
-Please login to PPMS using your UQ username and password.
+1) Once your RIMS/PPMS account is approved by CMM staff.
+Please login to RIMS/PPMS using your UQ username and password.
 <img width="700" alt="image" src="https://user-images.githubusercontent.com/42192079/123127764-ec9b2580-d48d-11eb-89e8-3e9cdf7446b2.png">
 2) On your home page please click on ‘Book’ on top bar.
 3) Please select the instrument from the list of instruments.